 There is a particular cruelty in the way we discuss the failures of Black youth in America.
-The dropout rates, the incarceration statistics, the unemployment figures — as if these young people arrived at catastrophe by some mysterious and inexplicable process, as if the path between a child’s potential and a child’s destruction were not lined, at every stage, with the absence of adults who might have shown them a different road.
+The dropout rates, the incarceration statistics, the unemployment figures — as if these young people arrived at catastrophe through some mysterious process.
+As if the path between a child’s potential and a child’s destruction were not lined, at every stage, with the absence of adults who might have shown them a different road.

 We speak endlessly of the achievement gap.
-We pour billions into standardized testing regimes designed to measure it, into curriculum reforms designed to close it, into professional development seminars designed to make teachers aware of it.
-And yet we have largely ignored the single intervention that the research identifies, with remarkable consistency, as among the most powerful tools available for transforming the trajectory of a young person’s life: the sustained, caring presence of an adult who has walked the road before them and is willing to walk it again.
+We pour billions into standardized testing regimes designed to measure it.
+We fund curriculum reforms designed to close it.
+We run professional development seminars designed to make teachers aware of it.
+And yet we have largely ignored the single intervention that the research identifies, with remarkable consistency, as one of the most powerful tools available for changing a young person’s life.
+That tool is the sustained, caring presence of an adult who has walked the road before them and is willing to walk it again.

-And in Black America, where the need is most desperate and the supply most catastrophically inadequate, the mentorship deficit represents a crisis that is, by any honest accounting, larger than the achievement gap itself — because the achievement gap is, in substantial part, a consequence of it.
+In Black America, where the need is most desperate and the supply most catastrophically short, the mentorship deficit represents a crisis larger than the achievement gap itself — because the achievement gap is, in substantial part, a consequence of it.

 The Numbers That Should Shame Us

 The most comprehensive study of formal mentoring’s impact on young people was conducted by Public/Private Ventures in partnership with Big Brothers Big Sisters of America.
-The landmark evaluation, led by researcher Cynthia Herrera and her colleagues, followed more than 1,300 youth over multiple years and produced findings so striking that they should have triggered a national mobilization (Herrera et al., Child Development, 2011).
+The landmark evaluation, led by researcher Cynthia Herrera and her colleagues, followed more than 1,300 youth over multiple years.
+The findings should have triggered a national mobilization (Herrera et al., Child Development, 2011).

-Among Black youth specifically, those who received mentors through the program showed transformative results:
+Among Black youth specifically, those who received mentors showed transformative results.

 - 52% less likely to skip a day of school